GoogleChrome/web.dev/src/site/content/en/blog/source-maps/index.md

 ## Source map extensions

 Source maps support extensions.
-Extensions are custom fields that start with the "x_" naming convention.
-One example is the "x_google_ignoreList" extension field proposed by Chrome DevTools.
+Extensions are custom fields that start with the `x_` naming convention.
+One example is the `x_google_ignoreList` extension field proposed by Chrome DevTools.
 See [x_google_ignoreList](https://developer.chrome.com/article/x-google-ignore-list) to learn more on how these extensions help you focus on your code.

 ## It's not perfect